Skip

 For Funders

 Every dollar builds permanent infrastructure.
-Open-source, zero-PII, measurable impact.
+Open-source, opt-in privacy posture, measurable impact.

 The Problem